taufik-nurrohman/markdown/README.md

 Markdown was introduced before the HTML5 era.
 When the `<figure>` element was introduced, people started to use it to display images with captions.
 Most Markdown parsers would convert an image syntax that stands alone on a single line into an image element wrapped in a paragraph element.
 However, my parser would instead wrap it in a figure element.
-For now, it seems that a figure element would be more desirable in this situation.
+For now, it seems that a figure element would be more desirable in this situation:

 <table>
 <thead>